 She cried the day I left, too.
 I held her and told her I’d return after not too long.
 I just wanted to see the world, I told her.
 Of course I’d return.
 And I really had planned to, in the beginning.
 I just didn’t know how much relief I’d feel to get away from everyone who knew me.
-I hadn’t counted on meeting Pelica.
+And I hadn’t counted on meeting Pelica.

 A very different mother greeted me upon my return.
-Narluga had, of course, kept me up-to-date on our family.
+Narluga had, of course, kept me up to date on our family.
 I’d known for years about the divorce, and my mother’s stubborn refusal to leave the village that had become her home.
 I knew about each of her two lovers as she moved them into her house.
 I knew that the divorce had split the family in two, people taking sides between our mother and father.
-It didn’t sound like our mother, who had always tiptoed so gingerly in our father’s shadow, but of course, everyone changes over time.
+It didn’t sound like our mother, who had always tiptoed so gingerly in our father’s shadow.
+But of course, everyone changes over time.
 It sounded to me like she had finally begun to earn the name she’d taken for herself when she first moved to the Nares: Barbeau, after the greatest mountain on Umigmak Nuna.

-Indeed, when I first saw her, she carried herself proudly, walking tall, flanked by her two lovers — both handsome men younger than she, one who appeared younger even than me.
-I had expected her to cry, but she didn’t.
+Indeed, when I first saw her, she carried herself proudly, walking tall, flanked by her two lovers — both handsome men younger than she, one who appeared younger even than I. I had expected her to cry, but she didn’t.
 She looked me up and down with a stern gaze.
 She said she hadn’t expected to see me again.
 But she also said she felt glad for my return, and hugged me.
 And only then did she cry, a little.